Virginia State-Wide 3 Year Goals

 VCU Autism Center for Excellence 2011-2014 State-wide Goals

-VCU-ACE will develop performance standards and evaluation criteria for teachers who support students with Autism Spectrum Disorders (ASD) in alignment with the Virginia Department of Education's Uniform Performance Standards and Evaluation Criteria for Teachers, Administrators, and Superintendents.
+VCU-ACE will develop performance standards and evaluation criteria for teachers who support students with Autism Spectrum Disorder (ASD) in alignment with the Virginia Department of Education's Uniform Performance Standards and Evaluation Criteria for Teachers, Administrators, and Superintendents.
 VCU-ACE will also develop a guidance document, resources, and autism observation checklists for administrators to evaluate educational programs and the implementation of evidence-based practices and meaningful instruction.
 VCU-ACE will release these tools to the Commonwealth for school divisions to use.

 VCU-ACE will develop guidelines and resources to assist IEP teams in improving the communication capabilities of all students with ASD so each student is able to effectively communicate across environments and for a variety of purposes.
 These guidelines will be designed to enhance the understanding of what communication is, why it is important, and advance expectations of team members.
 The guidelines will outline strategies to ensure continued growth in communication by addressing the following areas: